 Each lecture subject is followed by lettering, indicating the semester it is offered and the school to which the subject belongs.
 However, seminars are lettered differently.
-While the first letter refers to the semester, the second letter refers to an associated supervisor.

 Lecture Subjects Seminar Subjects S Spring Semester Α GSAM Subject The second letter refers to an F Fall Semester М GSM Subject associated supervisor